 If you don’t have a wet/dry vacuum you can use heavy towels or mops to soak up the water.
 You can also take out the easts and sundry, which also allows the cabin to get more ventilation.
 To avoid foul smell and dampness you may need to replace floor carpets, upholstery, and door panels.

 After drying out the cabin of the car the next thing to do is to check the engine.
 Using a dipstick, check if there are water droplets in the oil tank.
 If you find water droplets, do not start the engine of the car to avoid breaking the cylinders in the engine.
 You will need to rain the oil and other fluids from the car.
-It is recommended to have a professional mechanic take a look at the vehicle.
+Recommended having a professional mechanic take a look at the vehicle.

 - 5 Sites you Need to Check Before Buying a Used Car